Asadniz/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 # Interactive-Navigation-Bar
 The following task is part of my internship for Prodigy Infotech.
-The task was to construct an interactive navigation bar, changing colors smoothly as we slide down the site.
-I used HTML 5, CSS 3, Javascript ES14, and Bootstrap v5.3 framework for this task.\
+The task was to construct the tic-tac-toe game, with the options of playing against a human and a CPU.
+For the CPU version of the game, I used the minimax algorithm, so that the game becomes hard for the player.
+I used HTML, CSS, and Javascript for this task.\
 \
 HOW TO RUN:\
 \